omarryhan/nextjs-i18n-example/README.md

 - `withI18n` --> to wrapp all the pages that have components that will use the `useI18n` hook

 - `useI18n` --> Returns the language loaded by `withI18n` along with the configs.

+- `withPrefetchTranslations` --> Adds a prefetch header so that the user doesn't have to wait for the component to mount in order to download the translations.
+This however doesn't entirely solve the latency issue because your page won't show the translations until the components actually mount.
+That's because SWR can only access the prefetched version when the component mounts and the all the JS has been loaded.
+This can be useful for large translations and large XHR requests in general.
+But given the atomicity of the translations in this example, it probably won't make much difference in the latency anyway, because the major bottleneck is React, not the translations.
+NOTE: Neither works on Safari nor Safari IOS.

 **4. `i18n.config.ts`:**